 Odachi (otachi) (大太刀).
 The ‘o’ in odachi refers to ‘great’.
 The kanji for ‘great’ is written as ‘大’ which also means big.
 The odachi predated katana and had unique characteristics.
 Not only was the sword noticeably long, the odachi was marked by religious inscriptions imprinted on the tang.
-It is thought that odachi were used in ceremonies prior to battle and because their length (5 to 6 shaku)(often longer than a samurai was tall), it is thought many were used as cavalry swords and carried on one’s back, in hand, attached to a horse, or by an assistant who followed the samurai.
+It is thought odachi were used in ceremonies prior to battle.
+Because of their length (5 to 6 shaku)(often longer than a samurai was tall), it is thought many were also used as cavalry swords carried on one’s back, in hand, attached to a horse, or by an assistant who followed the samurai.

 Nodachi.
 The nodachi is often confused with odachi.
 However, nodachi refers to any type of long battlefield sword (daito) as well as a tachi and is often misapplied to any over-sized Japanese sword.
 It has the appearance of tachi, but significantly longer.
 The sword may have been used for dueling.